5 Tips for a Successful Offshore Fishing Trip

 1 - THE BOAT

-Here in Texas, you have to battle the treacherous and turbulent Gulf of Mexico while making your way offshore.
+Here in Texas, you have to battle the treacherous and turbulent Gulf of Mexico while heading out on your offshore fishing trip.
 It is very important to have a boat big enough to handle the weather conditions as well as have proper communication devices to reach out to the coast guard if you are in distress.
 This past weekend we were 40-50 miles offshore and listened to several cases where people were way too far out with too small of a boat.
 One individual was a distressed kayaker, who was 5 miles off shore.
 The coast guard was able to locate and bring the kayaker to shore, but this is not a good situation to put yourself in.
 Another situation was a boat who ran out of gas.
 Some of these situations are hard to avoid, but it's very important to be able to reach out for help.

 2 - NAVIGATIONAL GPS WITH SONAR